csprinkels/nix-macos-package-installer/README.md

-For personal workstation = Make sure name is sprinkel For work workstation = Make sure name is christiansprinkel
+For personal workstation = Make sure name is sprinkel
+<br>For work workstation = Make sure name is christiansprinkel

 1. Install NixOS
 ```